Electoral system of Hungary: Councils

-In settlements with more than 10,000 inhabitants (and capital districts) mandates can be obtained in individual constituencies and from compensation lists in the mixed election system.
+In settlements with more than 10,000 inhabitants mandates can be obtained in individual constituencies and from compensation lists in the mixed election system.

 In the individual constituencies, one representative is elected in a plurality voting system, similar to the rules of the mayoral election, without a participation limit, that is, regardless of the number of participants and the distribution of votes among the candidates, the candidate who received the most votes wins the mandate.
 In the individual constituency, the election is indecisive only if several candidates obtain an equal number of votes (including the case where no candidate receives a vote), in which case no candidate is elected and a by-election must be held.
 Holding the election is not an obstacle if only one candidate is running in the constituency.

 A compensation list can be submitted by the organization that nominates candidates in more than half of the individual constituencies.
 During the compensation, the fractional votes cast by each nominating organization for the unelected candidates in the individual constituencies must be taken into account.
 Only the list of the organization whose candidates received at least 5% of the aggregated compensation votes at the settlement level can receive a compensation mandate.
 In the case of a joint list, the limit is 10%, and in the case of a joint list of more than two organizations, it is 15%.
 The distribution of mandates among the compensation lists is prescribed by law according to a modified version of the D'Hont method, which makes it easier for smaller organizations to obtain their first mandate.
 However, since the number of mandates that can be distributed is very small in most settlements (for example, only 3 up to 25,000 inhabitants), this solution leaves the distribution of mandates highly disproportionate.

 In settlements with no more than ten thousand inhabitants, the so-called "individual list" election system (block voting) is used to elect the members of the representative body.
 This means that, in addition to the names of the candidates, the ballot also shows how many representatives can be elected in the settlement, and the voter can cast his vote for a maximum of this number of representatives.
 A ballot is valid even if the voter votes for fewer candidates than can be elected.
 The representative mandates are awarded to the candidates with the most votes, in the event of a tie, a draw will be held.
 Who did not receive a vote cannot become representative, and if the number of elected representatives is less than the number of people who can be elected, by-elections must be called for vacant seats.